-Children with PbB > 5 mcg/dL (0.24 micromol/L) should be assessed clinically and, if necessary, with testing for nutritional and vitamin deficiencies (eg, iron Iron Deficiency Iron (Fe) is a component of hemoglobin, myoglobin, and many enzymes in the body.
-Heme iron, contained mainly in animal products, is absorbed much better than nonheme iron (eg, in plants and... read more , calcium Hypocalcemia Hypocalcemia is a total serum calcium concentration 8.8 mg/dL ( 2.20 mmol/L) in the presence of normal plasma protein concentrations or a serum ionized calcium concentration 4.7 mg/dL ( 1.17... read more , vitamin C Vitamin C Deficiency In developed countries, vitamin C deficiency can occur as part of general undernutrition, but severe deficiency (causing scurvy) is uncommon.
+Children with PbB > 3.5 mcg/dL (0.17 micromol/L) should be assessed clinically and, if necessary, with testing for nutritional and vitamin deficiencies (eg, iron Iron Deficiency Iron (Fe) is a component of hemoglobin, myoglobin, and many enzymes in the body.
+Heme iron is contained mainly in animal products.
+It is absorbed much better than nonheme iron (eg, in plants... read more , calcium Hypocalcemia Hypocalcemia is a total serum calcium concentration 8.8 mg/dL ( 2.20 mmol/L) in the presence of normal plasma protein concentrations or a serum ionized calcium concentration 4.7 mg/dL ( 1.17... read more , vitamin C Vitamin C Deficiency In developed countries, vitamin C deficiency can occur as part of general undernutrition, but severe deficiency (causing scurvy) is uncommon.
 Symptoms include fatigue, depression, and connective... read more deficiencies).

 Provocative urine metal testing for lead and other metals in which chelation agents (eg, dimercaptosuccinic acid, dimercaptopropane sulfonic acid, calcium disodium edetate) are given to the patient and then urinary levels of excreted metals are measured has not been scientifically validated, has no shown benefit, and may be harmful in the assessment and treatment of patients in whom there is concern for metal poisoning.